-The claims of the holders of the Subordinated Notes of this Series against the Issuer are:

-- (i) in the event of the liquidation or bankruptcy of the Issuer; or - (ii) in the event that a competent court has declared that the Issuer is in a situation which requires special measures (noodregeling) in the interests of all creditors, as referred to in Chapter 3.5.5 of the Dutch Act on financial supervision (Wet op het financial toezicht, the "Wft"), and for so long as such situation is in force (such situation being hereinafter referred to as a "Moratorium"), subordinated to (a) the claims of depositors (other than in respect of those whose deposits are expressed by their terms to rank equally to or lower than the Subordinated Notes), (b) unsubordinated claims with respect to the repayment of borrowed money (including those unsecured and unsubordinated obligations having a lower ranking in reliance on article 212rb of the Dutch Bankruptcy Act (Faillissementswet) (or any other provision implementing article 108 of Directive 2014/59/EU, as amended by Directive (EU) 2017/2399, in The Netherlands)) and (c) other unsubordinated claims.
+The claims of the holders of the Subordinated Notes of this Series against the Issuer are, in the event of the liquidation or bankruptcy of the Issuer, subordinated to (a) the claims of depositors (other than in respect of those whose deposits are expressed by their terms to rank equally to or lower than the Subordinated Notes), (b) unsubordinated claims with respect to the repayment of borrowed money (including those unsecured and unsubordinated obligations having a lower ranking in reliance on article 212rb of the Dutch Bankruptcy Act (Faillissementswet) (or any other provision implementing article 108 of Directive 2014/59/EU, as amended by Directive (EU) 2017/2399, in The Netherlands)) and (c) other unsubordinated claims.

-By virtue of such subordination, payments to a Subordinated Noteholder will, in the event of liquidation or bankruptcy of the Issuer or in the event of a Moratorium with respect to the Issuer, only be made after, and any set-off by a Subordinated Noteholder shall be excluded until, all obligations of the Issuer resulting from higher ranking deposits, unsubordinated claims with respect to the repayment of borrowed money and other unsubordinated claims have been satisfied.
+By virtue of such subordination, payments to a Subordinated Noteholder will, in the event of liquidation or bankruptcy of the Issuer, only be made after all obligations of the Issuer resulting from higher ranking deposits, unsubordinated claims with respect to the repayment of borrowed money and other unsubordinated claims have been satisfied.